- Annual Membership Application

 Tournament Approval: Once the MSA office has distributed the approved application in accordance with U.S. Youth Soccer instructions, the hosting member may extend tournament or games invitations which must include the information specified in the online tournament application.

-Post Tournament Report: For Tournaments, the hosting organization must submit a Post Tournament Report along with the proper Post Tournament fee of $300 to the MSA State Office within thirty days after the conclusion of the tournament or games.
-Post Tournament reports not received within 30 day after the conclusion of the tournament will need to pay a fee of $500.
-Post Tournament reports not received within 60 days after the conclusion of the tournament will need to pay a fee of $1,000.
+Post Tournament Report: For Tournaments, the hosting organization must submit a Post Tournament Report within thirty days after the conclusion of the tournament or games.
+Post Tournament reports not received within 30 day after the conclusion of the tournament will be charged a fee of $500.
+Post Tournament reports not received within 60 days after the conclusion of the tournament will be charged a fee of $750.

 Tournament Date Conflicts: MSA will not approve two tournaments of the same division and same gender within 100 miles of each other based upon the MSA approved mileage chart.